This page guides you through the six basic steps involved

 </HTML>

-In the long run, the best way to start developing your web site
+In the long run, the best way to start developing your web site is to

-purpose is the free HTML tutorial at
+free HTML tutorial at htmlgoodies.com,

-and the companion book, HTML Goodies,
+and the companion book, HTML Goodies, by Joe Burns.

-by Joe Burns.
-Beyond HTML, check out the
+Beyond HTML, check out the JavaScript primers for client-side scripts

-for powerful server-side scripting.
+ColdFusion primers for powerful server-side scripting.

-Support for server-side scripting tools depends, of course,
+Support for server-side scripting tools depends, of course, on your hosting service configuration.

-Several excellent software tools, such as Microsoft FrontPage,
+Several excellent software tools, such as Microsoft FrontPage, Adobe PhotoShop, and Macromedia HomeSite,

-layout, graphic design, and HTML code generation features.
+offer helpful web page layout, graphic design, and HTML code generation features.

-Some web site interaction features are expensive to build
+Some web site interaction features are expensive to build and maintain,

-ability to attract return visitors.
+return visitors.
 For example:

 Message boards